How to do "The Legals" for your woodland wedding

 In the UK, marriage is a devolved issue: humanist marriages enjoy legal recognition in Scotland, Northern Ireland and the Channel Islands, but not yet in England and Wales.
 Humanist weddings have been legally recognised in Northern Ireland since 2018 and in Jersey in the Channel Islands since 2019.
 In Scotland, Humanist weddings gained legal recognition in 2005.
 The Government is conducting a review regarding England and Wales so we hope this situation will change so that there is fairness with the rest of the UK.

 So currently in England and Wales, couples who want to have a non-religious wedding will often go to the registry office to take care of the legal formalities in the days before or after their ceremony.
-In Milton Keynes, this normally takes place on a Tuesday and lasts approximately 40 minutes.
+In Milton Keynes, this normally takes place on a Tuesday (although other weekdays may be available) and lasts approximately 40 minutes.

-The fees for the registry office are broken into two stages; Notice to get married and Marriage or Civil Partnership.
+The fees for the registry office are broken into two stages; Giving Notice and the Statutory Ceremony for Marriage or Civil Partnership.

-Notice to enter marriage or civil partnership; £35 per person.
+- Notice to enter Marriage or Civil Partnership; £42 per person.

-Marriage or civil partnership at Register Office offered on fixed days; £46.
-Always check with your local Registry Office for the most up to date fees and requirements.
+The fees we have just listed are for Milton Keynes Registry Office but always check with your local Registry Office for the most up to date fees and requirements.
 These are normally reviewed once a year in April.

 How much does a humanist wedding ceremony cost?